datahub-project/datahub/datahub-kubernetes/README.md

 [chart](https://github.com/linkedin/datahub/tree/master/datahub-kubernetes/prerequisites)
 for deploying the dependencies with example configuration.
 They could also be deployed separately on-prem or leveraged as managed services.
-To remove your dependency on Neo4j, remove Neo4j from the prerequisites `Chart.yaml` and `values.yaml` files.
+To remove your dependency on Neo4j, set enabled to false in the `datahub-kubernetes/prerequisites/values.yaml` file.
-Then, override the `graph_service_impl` field in `datahub-kubernetes/datahub/values.yaml` to have the value `elasticsearch`.
+Then, override the `graph_service_impl` field in `datahub-kubernetes/datahub/values.yaml` to have the value `elasticsearch` instead of `neo4j`.

 ## Quickstart
 Assuming kubectl context points to the correct kubernetes cluster, first create kubernetes secrets that contain MySQL and Neo4j passwords.